Bioconductor/BBS-provision-cookbook/README.md

 - [Update the node configuration](#UpdateTheNodeConfiguration)
 - [Add a new recipe](#AddANewRecipe)

+<a name="Background"></a>
+## Background

-At the time this document was written, this recipe was not run on the primary build machines.
-Instead it is used to configure machines for testing changes to the Bioconductor Build System (BBS).
+The BBS-provision-cookbook is used to configure test machines when rolling out new Bioconductor Build System (BBS) features.
+It is not currently run on the primary build machines.

+As of July 2018 the default recipe takes about 1 hour and 10 minutes to complete.

 Some terminology: